Avro Shackleton: Royal Air Force

-On 30 March 1951, the first Shackleton was delivered to No. 120 Squadron RAF; by the end of 1952 seven squadrons were operating the type. the type soon came to be nicknamed The Growler, on account of the engine noise from the four Rolls-Royce Griffon engines.
-The first operational deployment of the Shackleton occurred in 1955 as a troop-transport for British Army movements to Cyprus; less than a year later, the type's first combat deployment took place during the Suez Crisis, codenamed Operation Musketeer.
-In 1957, British RAF Shackletons participated heavily during Jebel Akhdar War in Oman to expand the territory of the Sultanate, which was a de facto British colony, in order to gain access to oil wells in the interior parts of Oman.
-The RAF made 1,635 raids, dropping 1,094 tons and firing 900 rockets at the interior of Oman between July and December 1958 targeting insurgents, mountain top villages, water channels and crops in a war that remained under low profile.
+On 30 March 1951, the first Shackleton was delivered to No. 120 Squadron RAF; by the end of 1952 seven squadrons were operating the type, which soon came to be nicknamed The Growler on account of the engine noise from the four Rolls-Royce Griffon engines.
+The first operational deployment of the Shackleton occurred in 1955 as a troop-transport for British Army movements to Cyprus.
+Less than a year later, the type's first combat deployment took place during the Suez Crisis, codenamed Operation Musketeer.
+In 1957, British RAF Shackletons participated heavily during the Jebel Akhdar War in Oman to expand the territory of the Sultanate, which was a de facto British colony, in order to gain access to oil wells in the interior of the country.
+The RAF made 1,635 raids, dropping 1,094 tons of bombs and firing 900 rockets at the interior of Oman between July and December 1958, targeting insurgents, mountain top villages, water channels and crops in a war that nevertheless remained low profile.

 During the 1960s, the typical Shackleton crew comprised two pilots, two navigators, a flight engineer, an air electronics officer, and four air electronics operators.
-During this period, equipment upgrades had become routine in order to keep pace with ever more capable submarines; problems with airframe fatigue were identified, leading to several programmes being carried out to strengthen the aircraft and thus extend its viable service life.
+During this period, equipment upgrades had become routine in order to keep pace with ever more capable submarines.
+Problems with airframe fatigue were identified, leading to several programmes to strengthen the aircraft and thus extend its viable service life.
 In 1966, nuclear depth charges were introduced to the Shackleton's arsenal with the aim of countering the Soviets' development of deep-diving submarines.

-Maritime reconnaissance was a large element of the Shackleton's service.
-This mission was often performed to identify and monitor naval and merchant shipping and to demonstrate sovereignty.
+Maritime reconnaissance was a large element of the Shackleton's service, this mission being to identify and monitor naval and merchant shipping, and to demonstrate sovereignty.
 During the Indonesia–Malaysia confrontation in the 1960s, Shackletons monitored the seas for vessels involved in arms smuggling.
-Similar operations were conducted in Cyprus, and Shackletons operating from bases in Madagascar cooperated with Royal Navy vessels to enforce a United Nations-mandated oil blockade of Rhodesia.
+Similar operations were conducted in Cyprus, and Shackletons operating from bases in Madagascar co-operated with Royal Navy vessels to enforce a United Nations-mandated oil blockade of Rhodesia.